SteeltoeOSS/Steeltoe/src/SteelToe.CloudFoundry.Connector.OAuth/README.md

 ```

 ## Add the CloudFoundry Configuration Provider
-Next we add the SteelToe CloudFoundry Configuration provider to the builder (e.g. `AddCloudFoundry()`).
+Next we add the Steeltoe CloudFoundry Configuration provider to the builder (e.g. `AddCloudFoundry()`).
 This is needed in order to pickup the `VCAP_` Service bindings and add them to the Configuration.
 Here is some sample code illustrating how this is done:

 ```
-#using SteelToe.Extensions.Configuration;
+#using Steeltoe.Extensions.Configuration;

 public class Startup {
     .....